Passing on your pension

 When you start drawing benefits from your pension, you’re usually able to withdraw a portion of your pot tax-free.
-This is often referred to as tax-free cash, but you may also hear it called a ‘Pension Commencement Lump Sum’ or ‘Tax-Free Lump Sum’.
+This is often referred to as tax-free pension cash, but you may also hear it called a ‘Pension Commencement Lump Sum’ or ‘Tax-Free Lump Sum’.

-The amount of tax-free cash you can access depends on your pension scheme and the rules set by your provider.
+The amount of tax-free pension cash you can access depends on your pension scheme and the rules set by your provider.
 However, in most cases, you can take up to 25% of your defined contribution pension pot tax-free, providing this doesn’t exceed 25% of the Lifetime Allowance.

-In some cases, you may have a hidden benefit of protected tax-free cash, which means you could be entitled to a higher amount.
+In some cases, you may have a hidden benefit of protected tax-free pension cash, which means you could be entitled to a higher amount.
 But don’t worry!
 As part of our service, we check your existing pension plans to make sure that you won’t lose out on any existing benefits by switching.

 Here’s how that could look.